 01 of 10

-Divide guests into two teams.
+Divide players into two teams.
 Hand each team a broomstick and a witch hat.
-The relay race begins with the first players in line for each team donning the hat and “riding” the broomstick to the finish line and back.
-The hats and broomsticks are then handed off to the next players in line who must also race to the line and back.
-The first team whose players all complete this task wins the race.
+The relay race begins with the first players in line for each team donning the hat and “riding” the broomstick around a designated course and back.
+The hats and broomsticks are then handed off to the next players in line, who must also race around the course and back.
+The first team whose players all complete the course wins.

 02 of 10

-Have guests gather around in a circle.
+Have participants gather in a circle.
 You can place a cauldron in the middle of the circle as a prop, but it isn’t necessary to play the game.
-The first player starts the game by saying, “I am witch making my brew and into the cauldron I just threw frog’s eyes," (they can make up an ingredient of their choosing.)
+The first player starts the game by saying: “I am a witch making my brew, and into the cauldron I just threw frog’s eyes."
+(They can make up an ingredient of their choosing.)
 The second player then continues by repeating the statement of the first player and adding their own ingredient at the end.
 The next player repeats the first and second person’s statements and adds on a third ingredient.
 Play continues around the circle in this manner.
 Any player who forgets the preceding list of ingredients or can’t come up with a new ingredient is out of the game.
 The last player who can repeat the full list wins.

 03 of 10